ozontech/file.d/plugin/input/file/README.md

 ## Guarantees
 It supports commitment mechanism.
 But at least once delivery guarantees only if files aren't being truncated.
 However, `file-d` correctly handles file truncation there is a little chance of data loss.
-It isn't `file-d` issue.
+It isn't an `file-d` issue.
 Data may have been written just before file truncation.
-In that case you may late to some read event.
+In this case, you may late to read some events.
-If you care about delivery you also should know that `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
+If you care about delivery, you should also know that `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
-So use copy/truncate or similar actions only with if your data isn't important/sensitive.
+So use copy/truncate or similar actions only if your data isn't very important.

 **Config example for reading docker container log files:**